-A legislator or legislative employee may not punish or harass a person who reports a violation of any state law to the proper authorities.
-Please note that this includes reporting a violation of the Ethics Act to the Ethics Committee.
+A legislator or legislative employee may not punish or harass a person who reports to the proper authorities a violation of state law.
+This includes reporting a violation of the Ethics Act to the Ethics Committee.

-If a legislative employee who reports a violation has suffered retaliation from a legislator or another legislative employee, the employee may bring a civil action in the courts seeking damages, payments of back wages, reinstatement or other relief, and may file an ethics complaint.
+If a legislative employee who reports a violation has suffered retaliation from a legislator or another legislative employee, the employee may bring a civil action in the courts seeking damages, payments of back wages, reinstatement or other relief, and file an ethics complaint.